gibsonpil/libpci-rs/README.md

 - `clang-format` (needed for formatting C++ code, applies styling requirement)
 - `cppcheck` (needed for C++ code linting)

+### Documentation
+Documentation is included in the code itself, in the form of Rustdoc comments.
+It includes the following useful pieces of information:
+- Total coverage of the public API
+- Code examples for some common use cases
+- Detailed information on per-platform field availability

+To view the docs, clone the repo and enter the directory, before running `cargo doc --open`.

 ### Platform Support
 | Platform     | OS API         | Backend Language |
 |--------------|----------------|------------------|